-Recently, however the scheme has had a greater impact on the cost of landfilling, and this is expected to continue in the medium term.
-Many small landfills which do not capture and destroy methane are now beginning to pay a more substantial cost of compliance.
+These changes to the scheme mean that many small landfills which do not capture and destroy methane are now beginning to pay a more substantial cost of compliance.
 The ability of landfills with high rates of gas capture and destruction to buffer the impact of the ETS will mean a widening cost advantage for them relative to those without such ability.
-This appears to be putting further pressure on small (predominantly Council-owned) facilities and will drive further tonnage towards the large regional facilities (predominantly privately owned).
+This could put further pressure on small (predominantly Council owned) facilities and drive further tonnage towards the large regional facilities (predominantly privately owned).

-For example, with a price of carbon at \$75 per tonne, the liability for a landfill without gas capture will be \$68.25 (based on a DEF of 0.91 tonnes of CO_2e per tonne of waste), whereas for a landfill claiming 90% gas capture (the maximum allowed under the scheme), the liability will be only \$6.83.
+If for example, the price of carbon were to rise to \$50 per tonne, the liability for a landfill without gas capture will be \$65.50 (based on a default emissions factor of 1.31 tonnes of $CO_2e$ per tonne of waste), whereas for a landfill claiming 90% gas capture (the maximum allowed under the scheme), the liability will be only \$6.55.
 This type of price differential will mean it will become increasingly cost competitive to transport waste larger distances to the large regional landfills.